exadra37-docker/visual-studio-code/README.md

 From this *Docker Image* we can build containers to *Dockerize* the awesome *Visual Studio Code* editor.

+The recommend way to use this image is by using the [VSCode Docker CLI](https://gitlab.com/exadra37-dockerize-vscode/vscode-docker-cli).

 ## SHOW YOUR APPRECIATION